youssef-mansor/TheAgentCompany/workspaces/tasks/wishbone-bridge-bug-fix/task.md

 endmodule
 ```

-make sure it runs or else fix any bugs you find till it compiles successfully.
+make sure it compiles or else fix any bugs you find till it compiles successfully.